- Offices & Departments

 Bexar County is committed to increasing the involvement of Small, Minority and Women Owned Business Enterprises (SMWBEs) in the procurement process.
 It is the intent of the County to afford small, minority and women-owned businesses a fair opportunity to compete for all Bexar County contracts.
 Similarly, the County promotes SMWBE participation in its Tax Phase-in Program to support the growth and diversity of a regional economy.

-Bexar County has established as a targeted goal that a minimum of 20% of all procurement dollars in the areas of Commodities, Equipment, Services, Maintenance and Construction are spent with minority and women-owned business enterprises, and a minimum of 30% of those procurement dollars are spent with small business enterprises.
+Bexar County has established a participation target of a minimum of 20% of all procurement dollars in the areas of Commodities, Equipment, Services, Maintenance and Construction are spent with minority and women-owned business enterprises, and a minimum of 30% of those procurement dollars are spent with small business enterprises.
 Procurement dollars spent with a MWBE that is also a SBE will be counted in both categories.

-Administrative Policy 8.2 - states a DBE Program is necessary to provide guidance to Bexar County offices and departments and the general public.
+- Administrative Policy 8.2 (PDF) - states a DBE Program is necessary to provide guidance to Bexar County offices and departments and the general public.

 Tax Phase-in Project, Funded Entities & Facilities:

 Reports are provided to the County’s SMWBE Program Office.
 The reports are reviewed by the County’s SMWBE Program Advisory Committee and by Commissioners Court.

 On April 10, 2001, Bexar County Commissioners Court approved Administrative Policy 8.0 - Small, Minority and Women Owned Business Enterprise Program, which established the County’s program.
 A very significant component of the policy is to maximize area resources without duplicating services.
 With that in mind, the SMWBE Program staff works with the SMWBE Program Advisory Committee, Purchasing Department and other local governmental entities to develop and implement the various outreach and procurement programs.